Kitsap Regional Library: Funding

-Foundation

-Kitsap Regional Library Foundation’s role is to financially support the Library’s mission and vision for the Kitsap community.
-Founded in 1991 and governed by a Board of Directors, the Foundation is a 501(c)(3) corporation qualified to receive tax-deductible donations.
-They raise money from individuals, foundations, businesses and community organizations to ensure continued support for essential library programs and services not covered by public funds.
-These programs and services are only possible because of donations.

-Friends groups

-Kitsap Regional Library receives support from seven active Friends of the Library groups: Bainbridge Island; Kingston; Manchester; Port Orchard; Poulsbo; Silverdale; and East Bremerton (Sylvan Way).
-The Friends groups are composed of dedicated volunteers whose work, which includes coordinating book sales and fundraising events, provides funding for Library operational and programming expenses.
+In addition to taxpayer funding, the library receives contributions through the Kitsap Regional Library Foundation, a 501(c)(3) corporation qualified to receive tax-deductible donations.
+There are also seven active Friends of the Library groups that organize volunteers to run book sales and fundraising events.

 Building ownership

 Kitsap Regional Library currently owns two of its library facilities: the Poulsbo and Sylvan Way locations.
 The facilities in downtown Bremerton and Port Orchard are owned by the city in which they are located.
-The remaining locations are owned by separate entities: the Little Boston location is owned by the Port Gamble S’Klallam Tribe; the Kingston location is owned by the Metropolitan Parks District; the Manchester Location is owned by the Manchester Friends of the Library, the Silverdale location is owned by the Central Kitsap School District and the Bainbridge Island location is owned by Bainbridge Island Public Library, Inc. Kitsap Regional Library provides staffing, library services and resources and non-structural, routine maintenance for each location.
+The remaining locations are owned by separate entities: the Little Boston location is owned by the Port Gamble S'Klallam Tribe; the Kingston location is owned by the Metropolitan Parks District; the Manchester Location is owned by the Manchester Friends of the Library, the Silverdale location is owned by the Central Kitsap School District and the Bainbridge Island location is owned by Bainbridge Island Public Library, Inc. Kitsap Regional Library provides staffing, library services and resources and non-structural, routine maintenance for each location.